 - Active and alert

-- Clear nose and vent
+- Clear vent

-- Eats regularly
+- Eats and passes stool regularly

 - Hopping and swimming

-- weight loss or decreased appetite
+- Weight loss or decreased appetite

-- skin lesions
+- Skin lesions or discoloration

-- distressed breathing
+- Distressed breathing

-- weak leg movements
+- Weak movements

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health IssueChemical intoxication||Symptoms or CausesCaused by exposure to soap, detergent, pesticides, etc.||Suggested ActionConsult your exotic animal veterinarian and protect your amphibian from exposure.|
+|Health IssueChemical intoxication||Symptoms or CausesCaused by exposure to soap, detergent, pesticides, oils on human skin, etc.||Suggested ActionConsult your veterinarian and protect your amphibian from exposure.|

-|Health IssueIntestinal obstruction||Symptoms or CausesCaused by swallowing gravel or by eating too many hard-shelled insects.||Suggested ActionConsult with your exotic animal veterinarian; surgery may be required.|
+|Health IssueIntestinal obstruction||Symptoms or CausesLethargy, decreased appetite, bloating.
+Caused by swallowing gravel or other indigestible substrate or by eating too many hard-shelled insects.||Suggested ActionConsult your veterinarian; surgery may be required.|

-|Health IssueNutritional deficiencies||Symptoms or CausesWeak hind legs, lethargy, lighter or darker skin color.||Suggested ActionConsult your exotic animal veterinarian and ensure varied diet; use vitamin and mineral supplements.|
+|Health IssueNutritional deficiencies||Symptoms or CausesWeak hind legs, lethargy, change in skin color.||Suggested ActionConsult your veterinarian and ensure varied diet; use vitamin and mineral supplements.|

-|Health IssueSkin problems||Symptoms or CausesAbrasions, bacterial and fungal infections.||Suggested ActionConsult with your exotic animal veterinarian.|
+|Health IssueSkin problems||Symptoms or CausesLesions, sores and discoloration of skin caused by trauma or bacterial, parasitic and fungal infections.||Suggested ActionConsult your veterinarian.|

-Because all Toads are potential carriers of infectious diseases, such as Salmonella, always wash your hands before and after handling your Toad and/or habitat contents to help prevent the potential spread of diseases.
+Because all toads are potential carriers of infectious diseases such as salmonella, always wash your hands before and after handling your toad and/or habitat contents to help prevent the potential spread of diseases.

-Note:The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.